Dasharo/docs/docs/variants/protectli_vp2420/initial-deployment.md

 1. Boot Dasharo Tools Suite.
 2. Perform Dasharo installation.

-This will flash the full image, including the Intel ME.
-The operation requires a hard reset of the platform.
-To perform a hard reset:

-1. Power off the platform.
-Note, it may not power off completely due to flashed ME.
-2. Disconnect power supply from the board when OS finishes all tasks after power off (the screen goes dark or black).
-3. Disconnect the RTC/CMOS battery OR clear the CMOS using the pin header located near memory slots.
-Wait about 10 seconds and unshort the pins.
-4. Connect the power supply back.
-5. The platform should power on normally now.
-You can connect the battery back if it was disconnected.

-This concludes Dasharo deployment process using DTS.

 ## Build flashrom

 Currently, the latest flashrom release lacks support for Comet Lake U internal